Financial Aid for International Students

 Please note that all materials listed above must be submitted directly to the Office of Admissions at St. Lawrence University.
 The deadline to apply for admission and be considered for the Kenya Scholarship is February 1.
 Applications received after the February 1 deadline will not be considered for the scholarship.

-A small number of student loans and student employment opportunities are available to international students.
-Students granted these opportunities will see them outlined in their financial aid award.
+A small number of student employment opportunities are available to international students.
+Students granted this opportunity will see it outlined in their financial aid award.

 Please submit a Certificate of Finance.
 Please note that your initial Certificate of Finance does not need bank signatures or documents.
 You will be informed later in the application process when a final Certificate of Finance may be required.

 The deadline for processing the Certificate of Finance for first-year students is February 1.
 Applications received after that date will be considered as funding allows.

 St. Lawrence is a proud member of the Davis United World College (UWC) Scholars Program.
 The University joined in 2004 and has since graduated numerous UWC students from around the world.
 The University has a firm commitment to the Davis Program and is committed to meeting 100 percent of the demonstrated need of any matriculated UWC student.
 (It’s important to note that St. Lawrence does not grant travel assistance.)

 The number of clases taught by teaching assistants